 Command Prompt proved itself to be one of the best tools for running basic commands that allow you to work with files and folders from Windows.
 However, the Command Prompt is much more powerful than just that.
 You can take things to the next level by running more than just a few advanced commands, including a range of handy network commands.
 Today, we're going to learn how to use Command Prompt to check the internet connection, the network connections, view information about network devices, and watch connections between your PC and other devices.

-The addition of the Linux Bash command line environment to Windows 10 came as a surprise for many, us included.
-Although it’s a tool intended to be used mainly by developers, regular users seem to be interested in this feature too, so we thought it would make sense if we show you how Bash on Ubuntu on Windows works, and what you can do with it.
-This article is the first of what we hope will be an interesting series of tutorials and it covers working with files, folders and apps.
-If we managed to make you curious, read on:
+The addition of the Windows Subsystem for Linux in Windows 10 came as a surprise for many, us included.
+Although it is a tool intended to be used mainly by developers, regular users seem to be interested in this feature too.
+We thought it would make sense if we show you how to run commands in Bash on Ubuntu on Windows 10 to work with files, folders, and apps.
+There is plenty of ground to cover, so let's get started:

-It's been a while now since Microsoft declared its love for Linux and, at first, it felt strange to see Windows 10 embrace the Tux penguin.
-However, the fact that Windows 10 is able to run native Linux applications directly, without having to resort to using virtual machines, is a proof of Microsoft's new strategy of embracing other ecosystems.
-Microsoft teamed up with Canonical and now you can install the Ubuntu software subsystem in Windows 10.
-That allows you to run Bash directly from Windows 10.
+It's been a while since Microsoft declared its love for Linux, and, at first, it felt strange to see Windows 10 embrace the Tux penguin.
+However, the fact that Windows 10 can run native Linux applications directly, without having to resort to using virtual machines, is proof of Microsoft's new strategy of embracing other ecosystems.
 Strange times we're living in, right?
-They are also interesting times, so let’s see how to enable the Linux Bash in Windows 10:
+Were you expecting to see Ubuntu, openSUSE, Fedora, and the likes, running natively in Windows 10?